Holiday Home Swimming Pool Safety & Maintenance Tips

-Having access to a swimming pool is a must for those using a holiday home abroad.
-However, regardless of how much enjoyment they provide, there is also the constant risk of injury to family, friends or paying guests – and subsequent legal action.
+Holiday homes with a swimming pool are a desirable feature that can increase bookings and earn you more money.
+However, regardless of how much enjoyment they provide, there is also the risk that you might be liable for illness or injury to family, friends or paying guests.

 The £6m damages case against the property owner was based on allegations that there was inadequate signage around the pool at his home, stating that guests should not dive, or indicating the depth of the water.